ryanchankh/style_transfer/README.md

 ## Motivation
-Layers in neural network contains useful information.
-For example, one can use convolutional operation to reduce the dimension of the data, while embedding common information between each layer.
-Formerly known actviation maps, they contain useful presentations that can be processed for further purpose.
+Layers in neural network contain useful information.
+For example, one can use the convolutional operation to reduce the dimension of the data, while summarizing information from previous layers and passing on to later layers.
 Artistic Style Transfer is one of many examples that utilizes actvations in convolutional neural networks (VGG19) (Simonyan, K., & Zisserman, A. 2014) to produce useful results.
 This project sets to explore activation maps further.

 ## Instruction for Testing and Producing Results